 Captive insurance agents are contracted to work exclusively with a single carrier or umbrella group.
 Captive agents find potential clients for a carrier or group of carriers only.

 An independent agent on the other hand, is not solely contracted to just one insurance company.
 They are able to contract with as many insurance carriers as they need to suit their clients’ needs.

 The Advantages of Being Independent

-For independent insurance agents who deal with Medicare options especially, the ability to represent multiple carriers is crucial.
-Selling plans to seniors based on their health needs is the polar opposite of a ‘one-size-fits-all’ situation, which captive agents face.
-That sense of variety and choice in available coverage options from multiple carriers will not only help clients, but agents too.
+Representing multiple carriers is crucial for independent insurance agents who specialize in Medicare options.
+Selling insurance policies to seniors based on their health needs is the polar opposite of a ‘one-size-fits-all’ situation, which captive agents face.
+Offering a diverse range of coverage options from multiple carriers not only benefits clients, but also empowers agents.

 2. Support When you Want It

-Field Marketing Organizations (FMO’s), something captive agents don’t get to enjoy, support independent agents with training and marketing resources to help them improve their skills, especially when it comes to client acquisition.
-FMO’s routinely help new independent agents connect with insurance carriers to build their offerings portfolio, a stumbling block some new independent agents run into.
+Independent agents have the advantage of being supported by marketing organizations (FMOs, IMOs, NMOs) that offer training and marketing resources to help them enhance their skills, particularly when it comes to acquiring clients.
+Marketing organizations routinely help new independent agents connect with insurance carriers to build their offerings portfolio, a stumbling block some new independent agents run into.

 Find out the 3 Most Effective Co-op Resources Agents are Using to Increase Sales

 Heading down the independent route provides the freedom to work on your own terms, making it a great choice for those seeking flexibility in their career.
 As an independent agent, you can enjoy the following benefits:

 - Flexible hours: You can choose your own hours and have the freedom to take time off when you need it.
 Don’t feel like working on a Friday?
 That’s your choice.